Ireland | Ideas for Thinking Day*

 Northern Ireland is a member of WAGGGS as part of the United Kingdom.
 The United Kingdom includes England, Northern Ireland, Scotland and Wales.

 Fun Fact: Although Irish Gaelic is the country’s official language, English is more common with a literacy rate of 99 percent.

 2″ Embroidered, Iron-on

-With fun Irish costume ideas for Thinking Day, your little lassies will proudly dance an Irish jig perfect for a St. Paddy’s Day parade.
-So many dandy ideas for SWAPS, start with an Irish charm pin, smiling leprechauns and shamrocks.
+With fun Irish costume ideas, your little lassies will proudly dance an Irish jig perfect for a St. Paddy’s Day parade.
+So many dandy ideas for pins for swapping, start with an Irish charm pin, smiling leprechauns and shamrocks.

 Hurling is a centuries old Irish game that resembles field hockey and remains popular today.
 Boxing has been Ireland’s most successful sport in Olympic competitions.

 Thanks to its cool, damp, and overcast weather most of the year, the hilly landscape remains lush and green supporting the farming of beef, dairy products, barley, potatoes and wheat.
 A traditional Irish stew or corn beef and cabbage are great for hungry Irishmen but for an easy snack, girl could just bake up a batch of Irish soda bread.

 The girls may want to include things Ireland is known for like leprechauns, shamrocks, St. Patrick’s Day, and step dancing but they may be interested in learning about and sharing things they are less familiar with like The Blarney Stone and the potato famine.